UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_03.md

 Notes:

-You will notice that merging the branch will not make it dissapear If you are not going to be developing that feature anymore you can delete it after merging it.
+You will notice that merging the branch will not make it dissapear.
+If you are not going to be developing that feature anymore you can delete it after merging it.
+You can delete a branch only when you are not working on it (it is not colores as blue)

 Be careful because if you didn't merge it it can be difficult to recover the information.

 ---